grafana/agent/docs/sources/flow/tutorials/flow-by-example/first-components-and-stdlib/index.md

 The `prometheus.scrape` component references the `prometheus.exporter.unix` component's targets export, which is a list of scrape targets.
 The `prometheus.scrape` component then forwards the scraped metrics to the `prometheus.remote_write` component.

 One rule is that components cannot form a cycle.
-This means that a component cannot reference itself, directly or indirectly.
+This means that a component cannot reference itself directly or indirectly.
 This is to prevent infinite loops from forming in the pipeline.

 ## Exercise for the reader